NadaX-X/Medi-Reminder-Application/README.md

 3. The app will automatically send you notifications when it's time to take your medication.
 4. Tap the "Taken" button when you've taken your medication to update your adherence history.

-## Contributing
+### Contributing
-If you'd like to contribute to the Medi Reminder project, please follow these steps:
-1. Fork the repository on GitHub.
-2. Make your changes and improvements.
-3. Submit a pull request with a detailed description of your changes.
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).